N3-uchimura/02_aozoraScraper/README.md

 - GetTitles: Get all book's data (name, format, authorname, translator).

 4. Press "Scraping" button.
-5. All finished, csv files will be on "output" directory.
+5. All finished, csv files will be on "resources/output/csv" directory.

 ## Features